Ronald Turini: Competitions and debut

-In 1958, Turini was awarded second prize at the Ferruccio Busoni International Piano Competition, and along with Maurizio Pollini he was unanimously awarded a second prize at the 1958 Geneva International Music Competition.
+In 1958, Turini was awarded second prize at the Ferruccio Busoni International Piano Competition in Bolzano, Italy.
+That same year, and along with Maurizio Pollini, he was unanimously awarded a second prize at the 1958 Geneva International Music Competition.

 Turini was awarded second place at the 1960 edition of the Queen Elisabeth Competition in Brussels, Belgium.
 He performed the Schumann Piano Sonata No. 2 in G minor and the Liszt Piano Concerto No. 1 with the National Orchestra of Belgium conducted by Franz André.
 Following the Brussels competition, jury member Emil Gilels wired to Horowitz, "Congratulations, "Professor", your Turini is wonderful."

 On 23 January 1961, Turini made his American debut recital at Carnegie Hall, playing sonatas by Schumann and Hindemith, etudes by Chopin and Scriabin, and pieces by Schumann, Chopin, Liszt, Mendelssohn, Ravel and Scarlatti.
 The audience included notable musicians such as Artur Rubinstein, Leonard Bernstein, Walter Toscanini, Rudolf Firkušný, and many pianists.
 Rubinstein was the first to congratulate Turini after the recital.
 The reception after the concert was hosted by Horowitz and his wife at their apartment.
 The next day, New York Times music critic Harold C. Schonberg characterized Turini as "resplendent", adding that "in addition to technical expertness, there was a quality of aristocracy to the performance."
 The positive critical reaction to his Carnegie Hall debut was consistent with Turini's subsequent career, and it was said that he almost never received a negative review from a music critic.
-Turini made two appearances on the Ed Sullivan Show which were broadcast nationally in both the U.S. and Canada.